rapka/polemics-md/herzog-documents.md

 ![Isaac Herzog, George "Dick Destiny" Smith, and Colin Powell](images/herzog-documents/herzog-dick-colin.jpg) *(Isaac Herzog, George "Dick Destiny" Smith, and Colin Powell)*

 On October 22, 2023, Sky News aired an [interview](https://twitter.com/SkyNews/status/1716176823862587814) with Israeli president Isaac Herzog in which he presented two pieces of paper.
 According to Herzog, these papers come from an official instruction manual written by al-Qaeda on how to produce chemical weapons recovered from Hamas.
-An accompanying [statement](https://www.gov.il/en/departments/news/president-herzog-interviewed-on-sky-news-22-oct-2023) released by the Prime Minister's office proclaims the following:
+An accompanying [press release](https://www.gov.il/en/departments/news/president-herzog-interviewed-on-sky-news-22-oct-2023) put out by the president's spokesperson proclaims the following:

 > Its discovery indicates both the connection between the organizations and the intention of the Hamas terrorist organization to use chemical weapons to cause mass casualties".